nightingaleproject/vital_records_fhir_messaging/document.md

     - __5__: Part I, Line E
     - __6__: Part II
   + One or more `part.name` of `coding` with a `valueCoding` that specify the codes assigned to the axis entry.
 The order of these codes corresponds to the order of the concepts in the text.
 Note that `valueCoding` includes an optional `display` field that can be used to transmit the text description of the assigned code - this will not be populated.

+### Manner of Death Coding

+The manner of death is represented by a field called `manner`.
+This field should contain a valid `valueString` from the list of values provided in the [VRDR library](https://github.com/nightingaleproject/vrdr-dotnet/blob/8becd63d901c0870cd2cc9c3040947d7da1125a6/VRDR.Messaging/CodingResponseMessage.cs#L293-L305).

+### Place of Injury Coding

+The Place of Injury field is represented by two fields, a `injpl` field containing a valid `valueString` from the [ICD-10 Place of Occurrence](https://phinvads.cdc.gov/vads/ViewCodeSystem.action?id=2.16.840.1.114222.4.5.320) Code System.
+All `/` should be replaced with `Or`, and all `,` and `<space>` characters should be removed.
+Example: "Street/Highway" should be "StreetOrHighway".
+A full list of strings can also be found in the [VRDR library](https://github.com/nightingaleproject/vrdr-dotnet/blob/8becd63d901c0870cd2cc9c3040947d7da1125a6/VRDR.Messaging/CodingResponseMessage.cs#L293-L305).

+There is an additional optional field, `other_specified_place`, which can be set if `injpl` is set. `other_specified_place` is a freeform `valueString` containing any location value.

 ## Extraction Error Response